yodkwtf/node-express-course/10-e-commerce-api/readme.md

 **Q. Why do we have `router.route('/:id').get(getSingleUser)` as the last route in user routes?**

 **A.** Since we're passing the id in this one, if we have this route before a route like `/showMe` then express will take the `showMe` part of the query params as the id.

+**Q. Why are we using `if (!this.isModified('password'))` in User model's save function?**

+**A.** Because otherwise we end up hashing the passwords everytime a user updates his name/email and we only wanna hash password if it's modified otherwise they wont be able to login after modifying their name/email.